ajayrawatsap/ZFIO_UTILS/README.md

-# ABAP BTP on Cloud, Download Files
+# ABAP BTP Cloud, Download files from ABAP program to local PC

 In the ABAP BTP cloud environment with Eclipse, there is no known way of downloading a file from an ABAP program to a local PC.
 The on-premise solutions like using `cl_gui_frontend_services` do not work in ABAP cloud with Eclipse ADT.
 This ABAP repository builds the functionality in two steps: